 However, when the oil and gas site is still under construction, the site still requires safety and fire fighting personnel on standby.

-Although fire halls can be called in case of an incident, unless prior arrangements have been made to orientate and train responding fire/rescue personnel, fire halls are not trained, and not allowed to work in industrial environments, which requires specialised training due to additional hazards and potential for explosions, H2S, high pressure and a variety of additional equipment and safe working standards not found with regular sites like residences or office buildings.
+Although fire halls can be called in case of an incident unless prior arrangements have been made to orientate and train responding fire/rescue personnel, fire halls are not trained, and not allowed to work in industrial environments, which requires specialized training due to additional hazards and potential for explosions, H2S, high pressure and a variety of additional equipment and safe working standards not found with regular sites like residences or office buildings.

 In addition, having existing site workers utilized fire extinguishers to fight fires can cause additional safety incidents, due to their lack of training, such as smoke inhalation, burns from radiant heat or contact with heated structures.